A Short Piece

 I would note that a reason I like Military Strategy and Foreign Policy is precisely because the fields suggest the inadequacy of “autonomous rationality” — both suggest that “the true isn’t the rational.”

-There is a scene in A Man for All Seasons that comes to mind here, which emerges between William Roper and Thomas More.
+There is a scene in A Man for All Seasons that comes to mind here, a dispute which emerges between William Roper and Thomas More.
 To quote it:

 William Roper: “So, now you give the Devil the benefit of law!”